Frankiechan/json-searcher/readMe.md

 #### Disadvantages and optimizations:

-##### Memory Leak when large volume of data exceeding single machine capacity:
+##### Out of Memonry when large volume of data exceeding single machine capacity:

-Although diskIO by streaming in-memory-denormolised data into multiple partitions in disk by hash key for a given search key could guarantee the memory would be explored given a big enough disk volume;
+Although diskIO by streaming in-memory-denormolised data into multiple partitions in disk by hash key for a given search key could guarantee the memory would not be explored given a big enough disk volume;

 This appraoch would slow down the search dramactically even with HDFS support;